imcatwhocode/envienc/README.md

 # envienc

-Envienc is a command-line tool for encrypting dotenv and YAML files, while keeping keys, comments, and overall structure untouched.
+Envienc is a command-line tool for encrypting dotenv, YAML and .h/.hpp files, while keeping keys, comments, and overall structure untouched.

 It encrypts only the values, leaving the rest of the file intact.